18 January 2017

 This image is from a story that is part of a larger, ongoing body of work called Another Colombia where I continue to explore the many facets of Colombian culture that are not widely represented in the media.
 I am a strong believer in the power of positive storytelling and our responsibility as journalists to report, in equal measure, the constructive, inspirational stories as well as the bleak and dramatic.

-Behind the Picture tells the story of a single image by a photographer from the Photographic Museum of Humanity’s online community.
+Behind the Picture tells the story and anecdotes of an image from the PHmuseum community.